mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## 5 2015-05-15        0      31      54     245        1      18      44     188
     ## 6 2015-06-15        0      31      54     246        1      18      44     188

-\#There were no missing values \#Now I will separate the month value
+There were no missing values.
+Now I will separate the month value.

 ``` r
 df_pols_two = separate(df_pols, mon, c("year", "month", "day"), "-")